Marketplace overview

 Example

 If a user is looking to reach "sports lovers" for an upcoming campaign, searching for "sports lovers" will prompt the system to identify relevant inventory.
-This includes inventory with the maximum scale that reaches Google audiences related to sports enthusiasts, content covering sports (via verticals or genres), and packages with "sports" in their name and description.
+This includes inventory with the maximum scale that reaches Google audiences related to sports enthusiasts, content covering sports (via verticals or genres), and packages, central partner deals, and private deals with "sports" in their name and description.
 The results are then prioritized to showcase the most relevant and impactful options available.

 Filters